asmaaadel39/Breast-Cancer-Disease/README.md

 I will use RapidMiner

-**RapidMiner** is is a powerful data mining tool that enables everything from data mining to model deployment, and model operations, an end-to-end data science platform offers all of the data preparation and machine learning capabilities needed to drive real impact across your organization.
+**RapidMiner** is  a powerful data mining tool that enables everything from data mining to model deployment, and model operations, an end-to-end data science platform offers all of the data preparation and machine learning capabilities needed to drive real impact across your organization.

 **Phase Two**